F4sta/SageWallScript/README.md

 > 2. Unzip the .zip file.
 > 3. Run the "Sage Wall Script.exe"
 > 4. At 1st run it will ask for your "Script key", that actually the keybind for the scrip.
-> 5. Open Valorant and bind your 2nd slot for fire button to 'key for script'.
+> 5. Open Valorant and bind your 2nd slot for fire button to 'p'.
 <br />

 ## How to use it?